jefdaj/gitit/README.markdown

 feat/files-plugin
 =================

-Adds a `cache-dir` setting and puts images from `Dot.hs` there.
+Clickable SVG dot diagrams.
+Requires the `dot` binary from `graphviz`, same as regular dot diagrams.
-Rebase from the `feat/nix-build` branch.
+Rebase from the `feat/cache-dir` branch.